auranic/auranic.github.io/_pages/cv.md

 ## PhD theses (co-)supervision:

-1. Loic Chadoutaud, ìSpatial and Temporal Heterogeneity of single cell transcriptomics dataî, 2021-2024
+1. Loic Chadoutaud, ‚ÄúSpatial and Temporal Heterogeneity of single cell transcriptomics data‚Äù, 2021-2024
 2. Aziz Fouche, "Integration of multi-level single cell molecular data to unravel the mechanisms of oncogene activation effect on cellular phenotypes", 2020-2023
-3. Marco Ruscone, ì ModÈlisation multi-Èchelle de la progression du cancerî, 2021-2024
+3. Marco Ruscone, ‚Äú Mod√©lisation multi-√©chelle de la progression du cancer‚Äù, 2021-2024
-4. Jaydutt Bhalshankar, ìAnalyse bioinformatique intÈgrative de l'hÈtÈrogÈnÈitÈ intratumorale gÈnÈtique dans le neuroblastome ‡ un niveau cellule uniqueî, 2020-2023
+4. Jaydutt Bhalshankar, ‚ÄúAnalyse bioinformatique int√©grative de l'h√©t√©rog√©n√©it√© intratumorale g√©n√©tique dans le neuroblastome √† un niveau cellule unique‚Äù, 2020-2023
 5. Jonathan Bac, "Machine learning methods and tools to tackle the complexity of high-dimensional single cell datasets", 2019-2022
-6. Stephanie Chevalier ìAutomatically design Boolean networks from static and dynamical knowledge on a biological system, to model processes such as cell differentiationî, 2019-2022
+6. Stephanie Chevalier ‚ÄúAutomatically design Boolean networks from static and dynamical knowledge on a biological system, to model processes such as cell differentiation‚Äù, 2019-2022
 7. Nicolas Sompairac, "Statistical modeling of tumor/microenvironment ecosystem to advance diagnostic and treatment", 2018-2021
 8. Alexey Guerassimov, "Kinetic model of regulation of translation in eukaryotic cells", 2016-2018 (not finished)
 9. Urszula Czerwinska, "Deconvolution of cell and environment specific signals and their interactions from complex mixtures in biological samples", 2015-2018